zer0charisma/backend-WeLoveMovies/README.md

-WeLoveMovies Frontend Application
+<h1>WeLoveMovies Frontend Application<h1>

-This is the Front End Application for the WeLoveMovies project.
-Follow the instructions below.
+**This is the Front End Application for the WeLoveMovies project.
+Follow the instructions below.**

 Installation
 Fork / clone this repository.